zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/snaps-single-pvc.md

 ```

-Create a PVC in a different namespace from the snapshot
+Step 4: Create a PVC in a different namespace from the snapshot

 ```text
 apiVersion: v1